RK0429/kupicelib/kupicelib/README.md

 ## What is kupicelib

-kupicelib is a fork of the spicelib project with the following modifications:
+kupicelib is a fork of the kupicelib project with the following modifications:

 * [List your modifications/enhancements here]
 * [For example: Added support for XYZ simulator]